daedon/Fooocus-API-XYZ/README.md

 19
 20
 ```
-Note that the numbers in the names will determine the order the permutations (and images) are generated
+Note that the numbers in the names will determine the order the permutations (and images) are generated.

 The above parameter files will generate the following output and image names.
 ```
 Job "myJob" has 13 parameters: